 After you install your composite decking, it will fade slightly during the first few months exposed to the sun.
 After that, it will retain the rest of its color.
-Wood will continue to fade throughout its lifetime, often turning a shade of grey.
+Wood will continue to fade throughout its lifetime, often turning a shade of gray.

 Unlike wood decks, a composite deck doesn’t ever need to be sanded, re-stained, or re-oiled to keep it in good shape.

 Composite won’t mold away or start to decay.
 The plastic inside means the composite decking can last a lifetime in the right conditions.

 Is Harder to Burn